ELITEv5/SunPLS/README.md

-The ProjectUSD specification translated Hayek's vision into a concrete architectural framework for autonomous stable assets — defining the P/R/r feedback loop, the redemption floor, and the closed-loop stability guarantee that requires no external reference, no oracle dependency on USD, and no human discretion at any point in the system.
+The ProjectUSD specification translated Hayek's vision into a concrete architectural framework for autonomous stable assets — defining the P/R/r feedback loop, the redemption mechanism, and the closed-loop stability guarantee that requires no external reference, no oracle dependency on USD, and no human discretion at any point in the system.